 Advanced Skills Educational Leader (ASEL) Level 5 Apprenticeship

-The Advanced Skills Educational Leader Award (Level 5) has been designed for aspiring or recently appointed senior leaders looking to improve their leadership capability.
-Participants complete the Operations or Departmental Manager apprenticeship standard alongside a technical certificate created by education sector training experts Olevi.
+Inspired by the Outstanding leader in Education (OLE) OLEVI programme, our Advanced Skills Educational Leader Award (Level 5) has been designed for aspiring or recently appointed senior leaders looking to improve their leadership capability.
+Participants complete the Operations or Departmental Manager apprenticeship standard alongside a technical certificate created by education sector training experts OLEVI.

 This apprenticeship equips school leaders with the tools and techniques to develop their own leadership style by reviewing their own ability and identifying potential development opportunities in order to motivate their team through effective leadership equipped with the techniques to solve problems and inform decision making.

 Candidates apply cross-sector leadership and management practice to their school context, providing a greater challenge and a broader perspective to organisational improvements.
-Candidates also undertake school-based activity and are assessed on how they apply to learn to their day to day role, helping to develop and refine organisational leadership and management skills.
+Candidates also engage in school-based activities, where they apply learning to their daily roles, aiding the development and refinement of organizational leadership and management skills.

 Typical Roles Include: